aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Smart filter
      - Set to **true** to enable the smart filter.

-       A separate dialog is used to enter the XML description of the smart filter.
+       A separate dialog is used to enter the XML description of the smart filter by pressing the ``...`` button.

    * - Disable simple filter
      - Set to **true** to disable the simple filters.
 Only the smart filter will be used.